cpgui/cpgui/README.md

 ## Guide

 [Visit the wiki](https://github.com/cpgui/cpgui/wiki) to see the guide!
+Click [here](https://cpgui.github.io/cpgui/index.html) to open the documentation.

 ## Discord